Why is this substation required?

 Utilities (such as transmission lines or substations) are permitted uses in all districts whether they are listed uses in the district or not.

-The Environmental Protection Plan (EPP) will be made available for public review at the time of application filing with the Alberta Utilities Commission.
-The EPP will make detailed commitments for minimizing potential environmental effects.
+The Environmental Protection Plan (EPP) is available for public review through the Alberta Utilities Commission eFiling system.
+The EPP has made detailed commitments for minimizing potential environmental impacts.

 What was the outcome of the previous MHS-11 substation Project?